dhis2/developer-portal/blog/2024-05-20-standing-up-a-fhir-gateway-for-dhis2-from-an-ig/index.md

 tags: [fhir, camel, ig, java]
 ---

 A modern vision of health interoperability is one where systems exchange health care data using the [FHIR (Fast Health Interoperability Resources)](https://en.wikipedia.org/wiki/Fast_Healthcare_Interoperability_Resources) standard to describe the types of resources and data to be exchanged.
 FHIR outlines these resources and data using what is called an [Implementation Guide (IG)](https://www.hl7.org/fhir/implementationguide.html).
 An IG specifies the rules for interoperability in a formal, machine-readable, and testable way.
-In this post, we will show you how to stand up a FHIR gateway for DHIS2 from an IG so that DHIS2 can interoperate with FHIR clients.
+In this post, we will show you how to set up a FHIR gateway for DHIS2 from an IG so that DHIS2 can interoperate with FHIR clients.

 <!--truncate-->